r-moreira/42-projects/get_next_line/README.md

 ---

-## 🖥️ Test
+## 🖥️ Running Tests

-There is also a simple test just to see the function being performed.\
+Just a simple test just to see the function being performed.\
 Note: The project was developed on MacOS, in other operating systems there may be undefined behaviors.

 ```bash